ItzLevvie/MicrosoftTeams-msinternal/README.md

 > Installing these builds does not necessarily mean you will have access to new features.
 > For more information, please visit https://techcommunity.microsoft.com/t5/microsoft-teams-blog/microsoft-teams-release-processes-why-do-i-not-see-a-feature-but/ba-p/2110426

-> **Warning**:
-> These builds may be unstable due to the recent move from Electron 16 to Electron 19.
-> It includes various improvements to enhance performance and stability for Windows and macOS.

 ## How to use the API?

 Here are a few examples: